 Kathryn is a Lead Author in three current international reports - the Intergovernmental Panel on Climate Change (IPCC) 6th Assessment Report, the UNEP's Global Environment (GEO-6), and Adaptation Gaps Reports.
 Kathryn is passionate about leading and supporting practical and applied health and sustainability research that is closely linked with policy change and program development.

-Along with five friends, I was a founding board member of Just Change, a climate change and equity organisation and I sit on a parks and gardens advisory committee for the City of Melbourne.
-I am an editor of the journal Globalization and Health, and a reviewer for many journals, including Social Science and Medicine, Global Health Action, Environmental Research Letters, Global Environmental Change among others.
+Along with five friends, she was a founding board member of 'Just Change', a climate change and equity organisation and she sits on an environment advisory committee for the City of Melbourne.
+Kathryn is an editor of the journal Globalization and Health, and is a reviewer for many journals, including Social Science and Medicine, Global Health Action, Environmental Research Letters among others.

-I am committed to being part of a solutions-focused sustainability community working to harness skills and passion to support global development that is truly sustainable, healthy and equitable.
+Kathryn is committed to being part of a solutions-focused sustainability community working to harness skills and passion to support global development that is truly sustainable, healthy and equitable.

 Specialties: Public health, sustainability, climate change, participatory research methods, qualitative research methods, policy analysis, systems-thinking, stakeholder engagement.